fangs25/scHSC/README.md

 ## Usage
 To run scHSC, users can either execute the provided command or run the [run_scHSC.sh](./run_scHSC.sh) script after placing all datasets downloaded from Google [Drive](https://drive.google.com/drive/folders/1yhzh4gPbqDr36p7h5Wa2cRIe9FVDvNow?usp=drive_link) into the [data](./data) folder.

 For more detailed configuration options and umap visulization, please refer to the [Tutorial](./tutorial.ipynb).

+All the scHSC experiments were executed on a system with Ubuntu 16.04.1 LTS and CUDA 10.1.
 ```
 python run_scHSC.py --dataset Quake_10x_Bladder --t 1 --highly_genes 2000 --k 18 --target_clusters 4
 ```